KhushiRajurkar/KanyeGPT/README.md

 # KanyeGPT
-CustomGPT that talk like Kanye West
+CustomGPT that talks like Kanye West